October 1st, 2019

 We also need to define the start and end dates, and the curves for time-phasing the budget.
 This information is typically brought from a scheduling system via automated integration.
 In addition, EcoSys allows you to define this information at the WBS control level or at the cost item level.

-In other cases, a schedule-driven approach is used, where a resource-loaded schedule has been developed, the dates, resources and resource assignments can be brought into EcoSys.
+In other cases, you may use a schedule-driven approach.
+This is where you develop a resource-loaded schedule.
+The dates, resources and resource assignments can be brought into EcoSys.
 You can then use the P6 Adapter or the Web Services API depending on your requirements.

 Once the information is in EcoSys, you can apply the rate tables to obtain the time-phased budget or S-Curve.
-In addition, you can enter or calculate indirect costs such as Overheads, G&A, Cost of Money, etc.
+You can also enter or calculate indirect costs such as Overheads, G&A, Cost of Money, etc.

 Once project execution has begun, you need to start collecting the actual cost.
-This is where the automated integration with the ERP system is valuable, so that you have a reliable and well-understood import that follows the rules to categorize the incurred costs into the right cost elements and projects.
-The figure below shows the integration with SAP using the EcoSys SAP Adapter.
+This is where the automated integration with the ERP system is valuable.
+It gives you a reliable and well-understood import that follows the rules to categorize the incurred costs into the right cost elements and projects.
+In the figure below, you can see the integration with SAP using the EcoSys SAP Adapter.

 In addition, there are often elements that have been incurred but have not yet reached the accounting system (accruals or provisions).
-These can be entered manually in EcoSys or can be brought from an external system.
+You can either enter these manually in EcoSys or bring them in from an external system.

 At the same time, it is best to collect progress data in the most objective and automated way possible.
 To achieve this, you will need to measure progress with different methods and from different sources.

 The earned value techniques (EVTs) available in EcoSys are aligned with those defined in the PMI Practice Standard for EVM.
 You need to select the appropriate EVT based on the duration and characteristics of the work package.